LucasZapico/bluemonkey-v1/README.md

 __Header__

-- add hover state and other states to links in header
+- [x] add hover state and other states to links in header
+- [ ] add indication in links of where on site one is in header

 __Cases__

 - [ ] enhance web design ui showcase image
+- [ ] hero image?
 - [x] add next and back links
 - [ ] add demos and side projects
 - [ ] enhance side project about pages